-Complete blood count, biochemical profile and urinalysis which may reveal increased white blood cell count, which is indicative of an infection.
-Serum and urinalysis are usually unremarkable unless systemic infection or blood infection are present
+- Biochemical profile, complete blood count, and urinalysis – May reveal increased white blood cell count, which is indicative of an infection.
+Serum and urinalysis are usually unremarkable unless systemic infection or blood infection is present

-MRI scans can be used to differentiate between soft tissue and bone infection
+- MRI scans – An advanced imaging technique which produces clear three dimensional images can help to differentiate between soft tissue and bone infection

-Aerobic and anaerobic bacterial cultures may be taken to identify the organism.
+- Aerobic and anaerobic bacterial culture and sensitivity – Blood, purulent material or bone samples are taken to identify the organism involved.
 This enables your veterinarian to prescribe the most suitable antibiotic for that particular bacteria.
-Samples may be obtained from the infected site or bone biopsies collected

-If a fungal infection is suspected, specific blood tests to identify antibodies to certain fungal infection as well as additional x-rays and samples of any secretions or discharges (if present) which will be sent off for evaluation
+- Blood tests (fungal)- To identify antibodies to certain fungal infection as well as additional x-rays and samples of any secretions or discharges (if present) which will be sent to a specialist laboratory for evaluation.

-Surgical debridement to remove all necrotic tissue and thorough cleaning with sterile saline may be carried out.
+- Surgical debridement – To remove all necrotic tissue and clean the area with sterile saline.

-If there is a fracture of the bone, your veterinarian will stablise it to ensure proper healing.
-In some cases an implant may be used.
-This will be removed once the bone has healed.
+- Surgery – If there is a fracture of the bone, your veterinarian will stabilise it to ensure proper healing.
+In some cases, an implant may be used, which will be removed once the bone has healed.
 Severe fractures may require amputation of the affected limb.

-Regular follow up appointments will be required to closely monitor your cat’s progress.
+Your veterinarian will schedule regular follow up appointments to monitor your cat’s progress.

-Thoroughly cleaning and applying a safe antiseptic to any bites, scratches or wounds
+- Thoroughly clean and apply a safe antiseptic to any bites, scratches or wounds

-Prompt veterinary attention if your cat develops an abscess.
-Signs of an abscess include an area of swelling, pain and heat.
-Abscesses in location where there is underlying bone close to the site are particularly at risk
+- Prompt veterinary attention if your cat develops an abscess.
+Signs of an abscess include an area of swelling, pain, and heat.
+Abscesses in a location where there is an underlying bone close to the site are particularly at risk